cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

 ### Changes to CR for indexing/visualization

 In order to index your fio results to elasticsearch, you will need to define the parameters appropriately in your workload CR file.
-The `spec.elasticsearch.server` parameter is required.
+The `spec.elasticsearch.url` parameter is required.
 The `spec.clustername` and `spec.test_user` values are advised to allow for better indexing of your data.